Today, I will be with Comprehensive Linux VPS Commands From A to Z. I hope you read and enjoy this post to learn some of the Linux Commands together.

 init 0 init 1 init 2 init 3 init 5 init 6

 The next is the logout command, which acts like when you log out graphically from Windows.

-The reboot command does exactly the same as restarting in Windows.
+The reboot command does the same as restarting in Windows.

-The shutdown command also shuts down the system, but if used with other switches it could perform a different function, for example, it would reboot the system.
+The shutdown command also shuts down the system, but it could perform a different function; for example, it would reboot the system.

 shutdown -r now

-Let’s take a good look at the Linux command line management and control of directories in Linux to see how we can work with directories.
+Let’s take a good look at the Linux command line management and control of Linux’s directories to see how we can work with directories.

 In the following command, wherever we are, Linux will enter the home directory with this command.
 Maybe you have a question about what this directory is for.
 I should say that this directory holds information about each user.